-- Olopatadine drops is only for the eye.
+- Olopatadine drops are only for the eye.
 Do not get it in your nose or mouth.

 - Do NOT use olopatadine drops in your eyes while you are wearing contact lenses.
-Soft contact lenses may absorb a chemical in olopatadine drops; wait 10 minutes after you use olopatadine drops before you put your contacts back in.
+Soft contact lenses may absorb a chemical in olopatadine drops; check with your doctor to see how long you should wait after using olopatadine drops before putting your contacts back in.
 Only reinsert your contact lenses if your eyes are not red.

 - To use olopatadine drops in the eye, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eye for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.

 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.